• Skip to content

 Workplace Equality Index

-The Workplace Equality Index is the leading best-practice employers' forum for sexual orientation and gender identity equality, diversity and inclusion, and a benchmarking tool used by employers to help ensure all LGBTQ+ employees can be themselves in the workplace.
-The Workplace Equality Index receives applications from upwards of 450 private, public and charitable organisations annually and in 2019 we joined the list in the top 100, placing at number 72.
-To participate, employers demonstrate their work in ten areas of employment policy and practice, from training to community engagement.
-At the same time, staff from across the organisation complete an anonymous survey about their experiences at work.
+The Workplace Equality Index (WEI) is the leading best-practice employers' forum for sexual orientation and gender identity equality, diversity and inclusion, and a benchmarking tool used by employers to help ensure all LGBTQ+ employees can be themselves in the workplace.
+The WEI receives applications from private, public and charitable organisations annually and employers demonstrate their work in ten areas of employment policy and practice, from training to community engagement.
+This is used alongside the results of an anonymous staff survey to determine ranking.
+The university has committed to applying to the index every five years, in line with other equality submissions to Advance HE’s Athena SWAN Charter and the Race Equality Charter.
+In 2024 we became a Gold award holder after placing at number 14 in the list of top 100 employers.
+Previously to this, in 2019 we placed at number 72.

 Our progress